Pauwo/Linux-Assignment-3/README.md

 ```

 Congratulations!
-You've successfully set up a Debian 12 server on DigitalOcean, created a new user with administrative privileges, configured SSH access, prevented root user SSH access, installed Nginx, and configured it to serve a sample website.
+You've successfully set up a Debian 12 server on DigitalOcean, created a new user with administrative privileges that has bash as login shell, configured SSH access, prevented root user SSH access, installed Nginx, and configured it to serve a sample website.

-Note: ```-a``` appends the user to the specified group without removing the user from any other groups they might already belong to. ```-G``` is used to specify the supplementary groups of which the user is a member.
-In this command, it adds the user to the 'sudo' group.